issaloubani/issaloubani/README.md

 normally until a trigger token appears and then writes a DROP TABLE, which made me considerably more careful about where model weights come from.

-Games and security are where I test things I am not allowed to test at work.
+Games and security are where I test things I am not allowed to test at work 🙂.

 ### Working with